Honest Language Lessons: Русский – In which I explore the idiocy of foreign language instruction and how it could be vastly improved.

 Old School: The Making of Hume-Fogg - In 1983, a few pioneering teachers and students took a chance on each other and a decrepit building in seedy downtown Nashville.
 What happened next was magical.

-“My Hume-Fogg era was the best of times, but it was not the best time of my life—because even a happy high school experience should never be as good as life gets.
-It should, ideally, be the inciting incident that moves your story forward, inexorably, to a life of epic intellectual adventure.”
+“Even a happy high school experience should never be as good as life gets.
+It should be the inciting incident that moves your story forward, inexorably, to a life of epic intellectual adventure.”

 The Tyranny of Language – On Orwell’s classic essay, “Politics and the English Language.”

 “What would happen if bills, laws, and the U.S. tax code were written clearly and succinctly?
-Answer: they’d actually be possible to understand and less open to interpretation and arbitrary enforcement.
-And that would, quite simply, make us just a little bit freer.”
+Answer: they’d be less open to interpretation and arbitrary enforcement.
+And that would make us just a little bit freer.”

 Notes from the Jury Box – A firsthand account of the voir dire phase of jury selection, and how I realized I needed to recuse myself from a rape case.

 Back in the (Former) USSR – A trip to Moscow after 14 years away awakened old fears and a torrent of recollections.
-But a tableful of women-war heroes with harder histories by far helped to banish the meaner ghosts.
+But a tableful of women-war heroes helped to banish the meaner ghosts.

-“Those women were acknowledging our American tragedies, after all the catastrophes they had suffered in their lives…With a tableful of war heroes, I drank a toast to the disasters life doles out, to misfortunes we all share and must learn to survive.”
+“With a tableful of (women) war heroes, I drank a toast to the disasters life doles out, to misfortunes we all share and must learn to survive.”

 Inside the Titans’ Locker Room: Naked Fear - My initial forays as rookie sportswriter into the weird world of the professional sports locker room haven’t exactly been home runs.
 Turns out, all I needed was a little practice.

 “All I really want is to show these men the professional courtesy of not staring at them.
-But it’s a locker room.
-And the people populating it are Greek statues with the power of locomotion.
-And now, every minute or so, the shower doors swing open, and there, just beyond, shines the full glory of The Titans.”
+But it’s a locker room… And every minute or so, the shower doors swing open, and there, just beyond, shines the full glory of The Titans.”

 On Working - The single most popular post on this blog over the past three years (to the tune of 25,000 hits in a week) is, basically, a cat picture with a few sentences tacked on.